 A few days later, faced with absolutely no alternative, we were forced to pitch our tents on concrete at a fully-booked camping site next to an In-N-Out Burger in San Diego.
 Camping.
 On concrete.
 What the actual f!#k!?
 Any chance camping had of being resurrected were well and truly obliterated.
 Its fate was sealed, camping was officially dead.

 I’m very proud to say I haven’t gone camping since I left the concrete compound next to In-N-Out.
 I’ve gone glamping, which is amazing and magical and involves all the things I love about nature with none of the awfulness of actual camping.
 But I’ve never had to endure the hell that is camping and I have no plans to unless there’s a lot of money involved.

-Note: the images used in the blog post are stock images from RGB Stock.
+Note: the images used in the blog post are stock images.
 They are not photos of that trip because there are no photos of that trip because I was too angry, being cooked alive in Satan’s oven, to take any.

 Useful travel resources for your next adventure!